-Human Development and Family Studies
+Human Development and Family Sciences

-Bachelor of Science in Human Development and Family Studies
+Bachelor of Science in Human Development and Family Sciences

-Family Studies Teacher Certification
+Family Sciences Teacher Certification

-Family studies majors can choose an option which includes teacher certification in family and consumer sciences.
+Family sciences majors can choose an option which includes teacher certification in family and consumer sciences.
 The specialization provides a background in all family and consumer science subject areas, a specialization in family studies, and a certification to teach in Texas public school systems grades 6-12.
 Students seeking teacher certification must meet all requirements outlined in the Teacher Education section of the college catalog.
 To be recommended for certification, graduates must achieve satisfactory performance on an examination prescribed by the State Board of Education (ExCET).

 Students minoring in human development take 18 hours of course work.